alcazar90/personal_website/content/learning_resources.md

 The <a href="https://www.coursera.org/specializations/algorithms" target="_blank">Stanford Algorithms Specialization</a> via coursera, by Tim Roughgarden.

 A tool for visualize code execution, useful to understand algorithms and tricky code steps: <a href="http://pythontutor.com/" target="_blank">python-tutor</a>.

+<a href="https://computationalthinking.mit.edu/Fall20/" target="_blank">MIT 18.S191: Introduction to Computational Thinking with Julia (Fall 2020)</a>.

 ### Data Science tools